Jacquelyn S. Fetrow

-Jacquelyn S. (Jacque) Fetrow (born 1960) is a computational biologist, college administrator, and the 15th president of Albright College.
-Previously, she served as Provost, Vice President of Academic Affairs, and Professor of Chemistry at the University of Richmond, in Richmond, Virginia.
+Jacquelyn S. (Jacque) Fetrow (born 1960) is a computational biologist and college administrator who served as the 15th president of Albright College.
+Before serving as president she served as Provost, Vice President of Academic Affairs, and Professor of Chemistry at the University of Richmond in Richmond, Virginia.
 Prior to that appointment, she served as Dean of the College at Wake Forest University in Winston-Salem, North Carolina.
-She also co-founded a company, GeneFormatics, for which she served as Director and Chief Scientific Officer for four years.
+She also co-founded GeneFormatics, Inc., for which she served as Director and Chief Scientific Officer for four years.

 Early life and education

 Fetrow is a native of Camp Hill, Pennsylvania.
 Her mother, Mildred F. Fetrow, was a public school teacher in the West Shore School District, teaching kindergarten, first grade and second grade for many years.
 Her father, David E. Fetrow, was a carpenter.
 He also worked as a truck salesman, real estate salesman, and office manager.

 Fetrow attended Camp Hill public schools through twelfth grade, Albright College for her bachelor's degree (Biochemistry), and Penn State College of Medicine for a Ph.D.
 (Biological Chemistry), which she earned in 1986 working with George D. Rose.
 She did post-doctoral stints at the University of Rochester School of Medicine under the mentorship of Fred Sherman, and at the Whitehead Institute at Massachusetts Institute of Technology under the tutelage of Peter S. Kim.